grafana/beyla/docs/sources/tutorial/helm-alloy.md

 ![Searching for all the traces in the system](https://grafana.com/media/docs/grafana-cloud/beyla/tutorial/k8s/run-query.png)

-This shows the traces for the `docs` instance (port 8081).
+This shows the traces for the `docs` instance on port 8081.
 You might see traces from your own services, but you shouldn't see traces from the `website` service, as it Beyla isn't instrumenting it.

 ![Grafana Cloud list of traces](https://grafana.com/media/docs/grafana-cloud/beyla/tutorial/k8s/tut-traces-list.png)